 Have you ever been ghosted in Second Life?
 Anyone who has been inworld for a while will tell you, people come and go a lot.
 The truth is, most of the time we don’t care.
 If we’re honest, apart from the occasional “I wonder how Jim is doing?” we hope they’re doing well but aren’t too bothered by their absence if they’re not a close friend.

 On the other hand, people we care about can stop coming around too.
 Even this is not too bad if it happens for a logical reason.
 We may miss them, but so long as they’re honest about why they’re not coming to Second Life, most of us can handle it.
-Even the “I just need a break from Second Life” explanation is perfectly understandable.
+Even the “I just need a break from Second Life” explanation is usually understandable.

 The disappearances that seem to affect people the most are those that happen suddenly, often without warning.
-The partner or friend is full-on into hanging out, showers you with attention, and then suddenly… poof.
+The partner or friend is fully into hanging out, showers you with attention, and then suddenly… poof.
 They just stop coming.
-Some have real reasons for being away and tell you the truth if you check on them, but others reply with fake excuses – or maybe they don’t respond at all.
+Some have genuine reasons for being away and tell you the truth if you check on them, but others reply with fake excuses – or maybe they don’t respond at all.

 There’s a term for it when people cut off contact like this.
 It’s called GHOSTING.

 “Ghosting is abruptly ending communication with someone without explanation.
 The concept most often refers to romantic relationships but can also describe disappearances from friendships and the workplace,” according to Psychology Today.
 “People respond to being ghosted in many ways, from feeling indifferent to deeply betrayed.
 Some believe that ghosting is inseparably intertwined with modern electronic communication, and the practice is a way to cope with the decision fatigue that can accompany dating.
 Others believe that ghosting is emotionally troubling given that it offers no sense of closure.”